 Next, not too far from where I was flying, there was a radio tower.
 Now the problem with that is that a radio tower emits high frequencies that can interrupt the connection between the drone and my remote and I do recall that not too long ago, when I was flying in the same area with a different, more powerful model, the closer I got to that radio tower, the more my connection went crazy.

 Being that the Spark has a WiFi connection and it tends to be pretty weak, it probably would be much more sensitive to things like the radio tower being nearby.
-Connections on drones have a huge impact on how well you can control them and here are 3 of the most common connections and which ones are the most reliable.
+Connections on drones have a huge impact on how well you can control them and here are 3 common drone connections and which ones are the most reliable.

 Next, I decided to play it safe and keep the drone very close to me from here on out, but I did also make sure to set a home point in an open field in case anything crazy would happen again, so at least this time, I’d have a plan B if I couldn’t control it.
 Should a situation like the one which occurred, occur again, at least it would have a chance to land in a safe spot without me having to worry about it hitting trees again.